-Call for Papers for the 3rd Active Learning Conference is now LIVE!
+The deadline for submitting your ideas for the 3rd Active Learning Conference is approaching!

 What is the Active Learning Network?

 The Active Learning Network is a group of people from around the world who share an interest in active approaches to learning.

 This site is designed to be a collaborative platform to showcase active learning projects, research and discussion taking place nationally and internationally.
 If you have a project that you would like us to showcase, please let us know!